NilStack/HardShell/README.md

 The idea is from [Baymax's introduction](https://neyoufan.github.io/2017/01/13/ios/BayMax_HTSafetyGuard/) which is from Wangyi (Hangzhou).
 They promise Baymax SDK will be released but don't mention the schedule and if it will be opensourced.
 So I build HardShell.

-It is still at early stages.
+It is still at early stages and not product ready to launch.
 Please help me to do more testing.

 ### unrecognized selector crash